Carers

 Do you look after someone who is ill, frail, disabled or mentally ill?

 We are interested in identifying carers, especially those people who may be caring without help or support.
-Our Carers Champions are Practice Nurse Jenny Pullen and Reception Manager Terina Beldham.

 We know that carers are often “hidden” looking after a family member or helping a friend or neighbour with day-to-day tasks and may not see themselves as a carer.